chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/test.md

 ![Creating a PR in GitHub for task](/github/pull-request-background.png)

 Add a descriptive text to your pull request and click `Create pull request`.
-Click on the "🟡 UI Tests" PR check at the bottom of the page.
+Click on the **Details** link at the end of the line "🟡 UI Tests" PR check at the bottom of the page.

 ![Created a PR in GitHub for task](/github/pull-request-background-ok.png)